Introduction

 L. reuteri supplementation reduces hemoglobin A1C and other markers of diabetes.

-Previous research in animals and humans has demonstrated the efficacy of probiotics in the improvement of type 2 diabetes symptoms.
-This beneficial effect is mainly attributed to probiotics' ability to strengthen the gut barrier and attenuate leaky gut.
-This strengthened gut barrier reduces whole-body inflammation, improving insulin function and increasing insulin sensitivity.[26]
+Previous research in animals and humans has demonstrated probiotics' efficacy in improving type 2 diabetes symptoms.
+This beneficial effect is likely due to probiotics' ability to strengthen the gut barrier and attenuate leaky gut.
+This strengthened gut barrier reduces whole-body inflammation, improving insulin function and sensitivity.[29]

 To determine the effects of L. reuteri supplementation on metabolic health, authors of one report fed rats a probiotic supplement with 1 billion CFU of L. reuteri strain GMNL-263 for 14 weeks or a placebo.
 When challenged with a high fructose diet, rats in the placebo group experienced insulin resistance, fatty liver, and increased inflammation; however, supplementation with L. reuteri significantly reduced these effects in the probiotic group.[27]
 Authors of another study in rats reported the ability of the same strain to reduce hemoglobin A1C and blood glucose levels after 28 days of supplementation.[28]

-Subsequent to the studies in mice, the same group of researchers conducted a randomized, double-blind, controlled trial in humans.
+After the studies in mice, the same group of researchers conducted a randomized, double-blind, controlled trial in humans.
 Participants with type 2 diabetes consumed either 4 billion CFU of live L. reuteri strain ARD-1, 20 billion CFU of heat-killed L. reuteri strain ARD-3, or a placebo for six months.
-While the definition of probiotics specifies that they are live organisms, there may be safety concerns for immunocompromised individuals, who may develop pathogen overgrowth.
-Live supplements are also more difficult to standardize and store, making heat-killed supplements an attractive choice if they demonstrate efficacy.
-Previous research by this group showed that live and heat-killed organisms had similar effects on metabolic function in rats, supporting the use of heat-killed supplements in this study.[29]
+While the definition of probiotics specifies that they are live organisms, there may be safety concerns for immunocompromised people (who are vulnerable to pathogen overgrowth).
+Live supplements are also more difficult to standardize and store, making heat-killed supplements attractive if they demonstrate efficacy.
+Previous research by this group showed that live and heat-killed organisms had similar effects on metabolic function in rats, supporting the use of heat-killed supplements in this study.[32]
 Participants in the live probiotic group had a statistically significant reduction in hemoglobin A1C compared to the heat-killed probiotic and placebo groups following six months of supplementation, but not three months.
 Live probiotic supplementation also resulted in a trend toward decreased cholesterol levels.
-In the heat-killed probiotic group, participants did not experience changes in diabetic markers or cholesterol, but did experience a statistically significant reduction in systolic blood pressure (i.e., the top number in standard blood pressure notation) and average blood pressure.[30]
+In the heat-killed probiotic group, participants did not experience changes in diabetic markers or cholesterol but did experience a statistically significant reduction in systolic blood pressure (i.e., the top number in standard blood pressure notation) and average blood pressure.[33]
 It is important to note that the beneficial effects of supplementation on hemoglobin A1C were only present following supplementation for six months, which is a longer treatment duration than most other L. reuteri probiotic trials.

-Another randomized, double-blind, placebo-controlled trial in adults with type 2 diabetes who were receiving insulin therapy reported conflicting results.
-The researchers gave participants either a low dose (100 million CFU) or high dose (10 billion CFU) of L. reuteri strain DSM 17938 or a placebo for 12 weeks.
-Although participants in the high dose group did experience an increase in insulin sensitivity, this relationship was not statistically significant.
-Participants in the low dose group did not experience reductions in hemoglobin A1C or other markers of diabetes.
+Another randomized, double-blind, placebo-controlled trial in adults with type 2 diabetes receiving insulin therapy reported conflicting results.
+The researchers gave participants either a low dose (100 million CFU) or a high dose (10 billion CFU) of L. reuteri strain DSM 17938 or a placebo for 12 weeks.
+Although participants in the high-dose group did experience an increase in insulin sensitivity, this relationship was not statistically significant.
+Participants in the low-dose group did not experience reductions in hemoglobin A1C or other markers of diabetes.
 After further statistical analysis, the authors found that participants with the greatest increase in insulin sensitivity started the trial with a more diverse microbiota.
-They suggested that variation in microbiota composition may determine an individual's response to taking a probiotic.[31]
-A lack of harmonization of research methods (e.g., dose, duration, strain) across trials likely contributes to the inconsistencies that exist in the current body of L. reuteri research; therefore, additional research is needed to support the use of L. reuteri probiotics in treating type 2 diabetes.
+They suggested that variation in microbiota composition may determine an individual's response to a probiotic.[34]
+A lack of harmonization of research methods (e.g., dose, duration, strain) across trials likely contributes to the inconsistencies in the current body of L. reuteri research; therefore, additional research is needed to support the use of L. reuteri probiotics in treating type 2 diabetes.

 L. reuteri as a probiotic in child development